Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

 ### Co-Resident Attack and its impact on Virtual Environment

+### An approach with two-stage mode to detect cache-based side channel attacks

 In order to implement Resource pooling and multi-tenancy, cloud companies started using virtualization, allowing them to run multiple OS on the same computer.
 This technology is also the target of several